 Vesturbær is a large district in Reykjavík that stretches out from the centre to the outskirts of the Seltjarnarnes township.
 The name of the region translates to West Town, while the area north of Hringbraut Road that belongs to postal code 101 is known as Gamli Vesturbærinn (Old West Town).

 Much like Grjótaþorpið, the district historically belonged to the lower working classes, but today, such class distinctions are mostly gone.
 Vesturbær counts as a suburban part of 101 Reykjavík and an excellent place to call home.

-Photo from Wikimedia, Creative Commons, by Kasuarer
+Photo from Wikimedia, Creative Commons, by Kasuarer.
+No edits made.

 A pleasant spot to visit in the area is Landakot, a lush green hill rich with Icelandic Catholic history.
 It all started in 1864 when Catholic priests from France had a small chapel built next to their farm.
 A few years later, the chapel was replaced by a wooden church.

 Then after World War I, the Catholic Church in Iceland felt the need for a greater house of worship.
 Architect Guðjón Samúelsson was yet again deemed the right person for the job, resulting in the glorious new-gothic construction of Landakotskirkja in 1929.

 Photo from Wikimedia, Creative Commons, by Jon Gretarsson.
 No edits made.